MomentumV/MMM-RandomBibleVerse/README.md

 # MMM-RandomBibleVerse
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
+This was largely based on [DailyBibleVerse](https://github.com/arthurgarzajr/MMM-DailyBibleVerse) by [Arthur Garza](https://github.com/arthurgarzajr/).
 It will display random verses from https://dailyverses.net/.
 You can change the version of the verse in the config file.
 Here is a list of the supported Bible versions: ['ESV','NIV','KJV','NKJV']

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder